-We are committed to ensuring the very best outcomes for children and we are concerned that when individuals or 'bubbles' are required to self-isolate, or in the event of a full school closure, that this may be detrimental to the wellbeing and the educational progress of children.
+We are committed to ensuring the very best outcomes for children and we are concerned that when individuals are required to self-isolate, or in the event of a full school closure, that this may be detrimental to the wellbeing and the educational progress of children.
 We wish to work with you to support your child in accessing their lessons and schoolwork from home.
-We are putting in place a scheme for the loan of digital devices and a package of online tools for the delivery of remote education; using Microsoft Teams and Office365, as well as several additional online learning platforms, such as Accelerated Maths, ClickView and Literacy Planet, to name a few.
+We have a scheme in place for the loan of digital devices and a package of online tools for the delivery of remote education; using Microsoft Teams and Office365, as well as several additional online learning platforms, such as Accelerated Maths, ClickView and Literacy Planet, to name a few.

 How will remote teaching work?